-The West Virginia Money Market Pool is a money market portfolio created to invest the majority of the state and local government operating funds.
-The objective of the portfolio is to maintain sufficient liquidity to meet the needs of the participants while striving to earn a return above inflation.
+The West Virginia Government Money Market Pool is a money market portfolio created to invest restricted moneys of participants in US Treasury and US Government Obligations.
+The objective of the portfolio is to preserve capital and to maintain sufficient liquidity to meet daily disbursements, while earning a return above inflation.
 The risk factor is low and managed through numerous maturity restrictions, diversification, guidelines, and credit limits.